Focusing on Quality and Relevance

 There are many ways to improve the quality of your website, including:

 - Provide useful content that has real value and isn’t padded.
-Showcase your awards and certifications, or news coverage or other trust building articles.
+Showcase your awards and certifications, news coverage, or other trust-building articles.
 Use a copywriter or editor to ensure high-quality, error-free content and writing.

 - Make sure it’s organized.
 Having your content logically organized and on appropriate pages so that users can readily access relevant information is incredibly important.

 - Make sure to get reviews from your best customers and clients.

 - Use relevance instead of volume to determine your keyword strategy.
 If you use irrelevant keywords, you’ll irritate users if they don’t find the material they’re looking for.
 You’ll also irritate Google by pretending to be something you’re not, and you’ll irritate yourself when you see your rankings and leads plunge because of it.

 - Improving the overall design by adding images and videos where appropriate can help with your quality as well, but be careful not to overwhelm people or to slow down your server speeds.

 - Ads and pop-ups have a purpose, but only when used with discretion.
 Don’t put ads above the main content, and don’t have so many that they clog the screen or annoy users.